 However, you won't want to settle for a mere sale price, as most stores will also have coupons offering deeper discounts.
 Look for coupons taking up to an extra 40% off.

 Look for Coupons on More Than Just Clothes

-With our guidelines above, navigating through this year's Memorial Day sales should be easy.
-Enjoy the sales, the extended weekend, and above all remember to honor the men and women who gave their lives for our country.
+Using the guidelines above, you should be able to find plenty of deals in this year's Memorial Day sales.
+Enjoy the savings and the extended weekend, but be sure to take a moment to remember the men and women who gave their lives for our country.